Sexual Abuse Treatment Program

 Sex offenders are masterful manipulators.
 Reach provides Connections for Family Safety, a 24-week educational/therapy group for women to understand sex offender’s psyche, including thought processes and behaviors.
 Members address relationship dynamics, protective behaviors and safety plans to protect themselves and their children.

-Adolescents are high risk for becoming sexual violence victims.
-The adolescent therapy group helps teens explore feelings and beliefs around their sexual victimization and trauma in a safe environment.
+This group is designed for adolescents at high risk for becoming sexual violence perpetrators.
+The adolescent therapy group helps teens explore feelings and beliefs around their sexual victimization, trauma and acting out behaviors in a safe environment.

 Family Therapy/Safety Planning